tonypags/resume/FAQ.md

 <br>💻 I would need to start remotely, and be fully remote for up to 1 year.
 <br>🏖 My office would need to be no more than 2 hours from a coastline.
 <br>👩‍🏫 My residence should be 30 minutes from an elementary school.
 <br>🕣 I would also need to live within 30 minutes of the office (or an hour if remote 3 days a week).
-<br>🌃 I would like to reside in a small, medium, or large city.
-<br>🚃 Bonus points for areas with good public transit and walkability.

 ---
 <!-- note here -->